lal1020/pdfbox-ais-client/docs/use-the-AIS-client-via-CLI.md

     -v                                                  - Be verbose about what is going on (sets Logback config to info)

-    -vv                                                 - Be EXTRA verbose about what is going on (sets Logback config to debug)
+    -vv                                                 - Be EXTRA verbose about what is going on (sets Logback config to debug, without HTTP and TLS traffic)

+    -vvv                                                - Be EXTRA-EXTRA verbose about what is going on (sets Logback config to debug, with HTTP and TLS traffic)

 Use cases:
     1. > ./bin/ais-client.sh -init   => Have the config files generated for you in the current folder